OfficeDev/office-ui-fabric-core/ghdocs/CONTRIBUTING.md

 We track community issues via Github's issue tracker.
 To help us keep track of the different areas, please use the following labels:

+- `question` - Feel free to ask questions via the question tag.
 - `browser` - Issues that pertain to a specific browser.
 Screenshots and details are much appreciated!
 - `docs` - Issues pertaining to our documentation.
 - `feature` - Issues requesting a new feature to be added or extended from an existing feature.